SON7AE/SON7AE/README.md

 ### Hi there 👋

-Hello, I'm a beginner developer.
+I'm a junior developer.
+For me, programming is so fun and meaningful.
+So I want to share the skills and knowledge I know with many people.
 I think that Web-coding is the greatest art.
 So I'm happy to share my creation.

 <!--